raviqqe/rakuten-font2char2word2sent2doc-experiment/README.md

 `$gpu_id` is an integer indentifier of a GPU on your machine.
 When it has 4 GPUs, `$gpu_id` should be in a range of 0 to 3.

+When you stop training, you can restart it running the same command as above.

 ## Evaluation